kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 # join result timeline
 - (A,null)
 - (A, B) => emit (A+B)
-- (A, C) => emit (A+C) <=== you have overwrite the result of A+B
+- (A, C) => emit (A+C) <=== you have overwriten the result of A+B
 - (A+B, null)
 - (A+C, null) <== we will never have (A+B+C)
 ```

-However, we are building a state machine and want to keep the last state of execution, meaning we do not want to see the intermediate states.
+However, we are building a [state machine](https://developer.mozilla.org/en-US/docs/Glossary/State_machine) and want to keep the last state of execution, meaning we do not want to see the intermediate states.
 In this case, we have no choice but to build a custom joiner since Kafka Streams doesn't have one built-in.

 Our custom joiner needs to:
 - [Manually create a store](https://github.com/kestra-io/kestra/blob/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/streams/ExecutorFromExecutionTransformer.java) that will save the last state of an execution.
 - Create a custom [merge function](https://github.com/kestra-io/kestra/blob/8a17519b5b41e8ba0ab8e0044c9c6b1e887ccd94/runner-kafka/src/main/java/io/kestra/runner/kafka/executors/ExecutorMain.java#L216-L246) that will merge the execution stream with the task results stream.
-- [Get the last value](https://github.com/kestra-io/kestra/blob/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/streams/ExecutorJoinerTransformer.java) from the state, add the task result and emit the new state that will finally be saved on the store and the final topics.
+- [Get the last value](https://github.com/kestra-io/kestra/blob/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/streams/ExecutorJoinerTransformer.java) from the state, add the task result and emit the new state that will finally be saved on the store and the final topic.

 With all this, we make sure that the execution state will always be the last version, whatever the number of tasks results coming in parallel might be.